The client code requires the following libraries from the CircuitPython Bundle:

 # Check for LED status receipt

-if uart_client.in_waiting:
+if uart_service.in_waiting:

-packet = Packet.from_stream(uart_client)
+packet = Packet.from_stream(uart_service)

 if isinstance(packet, ColorPacket):

-if fancy.CRGB(*packet.color).pack() == GREEN: # Color match
+if fancy.CRGB(*packet.color).pack() == GREEN:

 # Green indicates on state

-palette = fancy.expand_gradient(gradients['On'], 30)
+palette = fancy.expand_gradient(gradients["On"], 30)

 else: